install.packages("pak")

 - VO2 Master Manager app (.xlsx)

-Generative codebots were used to assist with code optimisation.
-All code was thoroughly reviewed, revised, and validated by the package author.
+Generative chatbots are used to assist with code optimisation.
+All code is thoroughly reviewed and validated by the package author.